infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 //...
 ```

 This gives us access to the powersync instance and the supabase connector throughout the app.
-This is very useful if you
-are using Supabase Auth, for instance.

 ### Example: Providing Database Context to Signed-In Routes